 This cause of arrogance is difficult to determine from a hair mineral analysis, however, because there are several forms of toxic manganese, and the test does not differentiate between them.
 So please do not accuse anyone of arrogance based on their hair mineral analysis!

 This arrogance, perhaps more than other types, is due to a large ego.
 A strong ego is not arrogant, but an inflated ego is a cause of arrogance.

 4. Social arrogance.
 This type of arrogance is due to being beautiful, or very outgoing and personable.
 Some of these people become social butterflies, and feel rather superior because they are invited and attend the fancy parties, wear the nice clothing and perhaps model it, and hobnob with the rich and famous.

 Hollywood people often develop this kind of arrogance, even if they are not personally wealthy.
 Everyone wants them around just to look at them, or maybe for their ingratiating although phoney personality style.
 Some are very sexy, as well, and this gets them invited to the parties as well.

 5. Creative arrogance.
 This is found among the great artists, musicians, politicians, athletes, and inventors.
 It also affects other “giants” in society, such as famous engineers and computer wizards.

-Society rewards them lavishly, in some cases, with money, prestige and positions of power in some cases.
-As a result, these people are easily tempted to let their creative genius to “go to their head”.
+Society rewards them lavishly, in some cases, with money, prestige and positions of power, in some cases.
+As a result, these people are easily tempted to let their creative genius “go to their head”.
 It results in arrogance of a type that is difficult to heal as long as they are “on top of their game”.

 6. The “smart” intellectuals.
 This is a sad kind of arrogance that is very common in society.
 It is found in many college professors, and other teachers and leaders of society.